zopefoundation/zope.app.authentication/README.txt

   >>> list(queriable.search('not-used'))
   ['mypau_foo']

 Note that the resulting principal ID includes the PAU prefix.
-Were we to sarch the plugin directly:
+Were we to search the plugin directly:

   >>> list(plugin.search('not-used'))